Lumens to Watts Converter

 When swapping out your old incandescent or halogen bulbs for more energy-efficient CFL or LED bulbs, you may wish to have a comparison to ensure you get the same level of brightness (lumens) from your bulb.
 To assist you, we have provided a handy conversion table below.
 Note that efficacy can vary, often wildly, between manufacturers.
 So, do check the 'lighting facts' label on the bulb before you buy.

 |Conversions are a guide only.
 Bulb efficiency may vary.|

 The luminous efficacy of a bulb will vary between manufacturers, but the below is an estimate of what you might expect to get.
 Note that energy-saving lamps can increase energy efficiency.

 |Light type||Luminous efficacy (lm/W)|

 |Note: efficacy can vary between different products|

-If you have any problems using this lumens to watts converter, please contact me.
+If you have any problems using our lumens to watts converter, please contact us.